UMWEDU/umw-commencement-sync/_pages/parking.md

 post_date: 2015-03-12 22:44:36
 ---
 <h2>Commencement Parking</h2>
 Guests and graduates may park in any space on campus that is not designated as reserved, handicapped, or full.
-The parking deck on Alvey Drive is available for parking as well.
-There will be trolleys transporting guests from the Alvey Parking Deck and the Sunken Road lots to Ball Circle before and after the ceremony.
-Additional parking may be found along College Avenue.
-All city parking restrictions are lifted to celebrate commencement.

 The George Washington lot is reserved for handicapped parking.
 You must display your handicapped decal or have a designated license plate to park in this lot.
 Golf cart shuttles will transport guests needing special assistance between the George Washington lot and Ball Circle.

+The parking deck on Alvey Drive and the adjoining Sunken Road parking lot will host a trolley service to transport guests to Ball Circle before and after the ceremony.
+Additional marked parking spaces may be found along College Avenue and Sunken Road.

+All city residential permit parking restrictions on the surrounding streets are lifted to celebrate commencement.
+Please be mindful  not to block driveways intersections.

 <a href="http://www.umw.edu/visitors/">Campus Map and Driving Directions</a>
 <h3>Parking for Commencement</h3>